draffensperger/go-interlang/README.md

 These examples use [cgo](https://golang.org/cmd/cgo/) to enable calls to C.

 - [c_in_comment](https://github.com/draffensperger/go-interlang/blob/master/go_to_c/c_in_comment/main.go): Calling a C snippet in the cgo comment
-- Calling C source files in your Go project folder
 - Calling a C statically-linked library (a `.a` file)
 - Calling a C dynamically-linked library (a `.so` or `.dylib` file)